-- Performing other procedures including substantive audit procedures covering the identification of NPAs by the Bank.
-These procedures included: - Considering testing of the exception reports generated from the application systems where the advances have been recorded. - Considering the accounts reported by the Bank and other banks as Special Mention Accounts ("SMA") in RBI's central repository of information on large credits (CRILC) to identify stress. - Reviewing account statements, drawing power calculation, security and other related information of the borrowers selected based on quantitative and qualitative risk factors. - Reading of minutes of management committee and credit committee meetings and performing inquiries with the credit and risk departments to ascertain if there were indicators of stress or an occurrence of an event of default in a loan account or any product. - Considering key observations arising out of Internal Audits, Systems Audits, Credit Audits and Concurrent Audits conducted as per the policies and procedures of the Bank. - Considering the RBI Annual Financial Inspection report on the Bank, the Bank's response to the observations and other communication with RBI during the year. - Examination of advances including stressed/ restructured advances on a sample basis with respect to compliance with the RBI Master Circulars / Guidelines. - Seeking independent confirmation of account balances for sample borrowers. - Visits to branches/offices and examination of documentation and other records relating to advances.
+we have ascertained this area as a Key Audit Matter.
+Accounts ("SMA") in RBI's central repository of information on large credits (CRILC) to identify stress.

+- (c) Reviewing account statements, drawing power calculation, security and other related information of the borrowers selected based on quantitative and qualitative risk factors. - (d) Reading of minutes of management committee and credit committee meetings and performing inquiries with the credit and risk departments to ascertain if there were indicators of stress or an occurrence of an event of default in a loan account or any product. - (e) Considering key observations arising out of Internal Audits, Systems Audits, Credit Audits and Concurrent Audits conducted as per the policies and procedures of the Bank. - (f) Considering the RBI Annual Financial Inspection report on the Bank, the Bank's response to the observations and other communication with RBI during the year. - (g) Examination of advances including stressed/ restructured advances on a sample basis with respect to compliance with the RBI Master Circulars / Guidelines. - (h) Seeking independent confirmation of account balances for sample borrowers. - (i) Visits to branches/offices and examination of documentation and other records relating to advances.